 The dictatorship then engaged in a coup d’etat, unlawfully imprisoning Myanmar’s elected leaders, including President Win Myint and the Nobel Peace Prize laureate Aung San Suu Kyi.

-Just like in 1990, Burma once more needs its “revolution of the spirit” amplified and reinvigorated so that the people may uproot the military from its unelected rule.
+Just like in 1990, when the NLD's landslide election victory was overturned, Burma once more needs its “revolution of the spirit” amplified and reinvigorated so that the people may uproot the military from its unelected rule.

 Though the courage and resilience of the people of Burma is legendary,